denoland/fresh/docs/concepts/plugins.md

 And to create a route you can create both a Handler and a/or component.

-For an example af a plugin that uses plugin routes and middlewares, see the [Oauth2 plugin](https://github.com/RoeHH/fresh_oauth2) by roehh which is currently work in progress.
+For an example af a plugin that uses plugin routes and middlewares, see the [Oauth2 plugin](https://github.com/RoeHH/fresh_oauth2) which is currently work in progress.